 • Click and drag to highlight both clips.
 Now they are highlighted.

 • Click on the auto synch icon on the panel above the timeline.

 There are more tools in Filmora 11 waiting for you to discover.
 Do not wait to go and download now!

 Easy Video Editing Software, Unlimited Video Sharing

-Preset profiles are included to output videos for playing on mobile devices like iPhone, iPad, iPod, PSP, etc. No further conversion required.
-A build-in DVD tool allows you to burn video to high quality DVD for watching on TV with your home DVD player.
+Preset profiles are included in output videos for playing on mobile devices like iPhone, iPad, iPod, PSP, etc. No further conversion required.
+A build-in DVD tool allows you to burn video to a high-quality DVD for watching on TV with your home DVD player.

 Download the free trial version of Wondershare Filmora for your Mac/Windows version below, start to make your stunning home movies today!

-Lightworks is a free easy to use video editing software which comes with High precision video trimming, 720p video export for YouTube, Multicam support and support of a large range of video formats.
-It free version has ample of features enough for most of the users.
+Lightworks is a free easy to use video editing software that comes with High precision video trimming, 720p video export for YouTube, Multicam support, and support of a large range of video formats.
+Its free version has ample features enough for most of the users.
 Although the paid pro version costs $25 a month.